PinewoodPip/kf3tweaks/README.md

 <i>Dialogue at 1080p with 8x MSAA.</i>

 ### Text-fitting
 Some text fields have been modified to try to prevent text overflow when using the translation mod.
+This is done by the `TextFitting.dll` plugin.

+The following text fields are affected:

+- Quest dialogue
-This currently affects dialogue within quests as well as the friend text in the quest selection UI.
+- Friend text in quest selection
+- Friendship level up messages
+- Daily login bonus friend text
+- Gacha newcomer greeting
+- Skill descriptions (in the friend details UI)

+Text in these fields will wrap, and font size will be reduced if the text were to overflow.

 ![Dialogue text fitting.](images/dialogue_text_fit.png)
 ![Quest flair text fitting.](images/chapterselect_text_fit.png)